MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 Due to GT-SUITE licensing restrictions, the original model files cannot be shared publicly.
 Therefore, only representative diagrams, descriptions, and co-simulation interfaces are provided in this repository.

-## CFD

-The CFD simulation of the refrigerant system is currently under development.

 ## Post-processing